flimberg/2DSeismicWaveScatteringInVolcanoes/README.md

-Check out the notebooks in this repository:
+Check out the notebooks (by clicking on the files) in this repository:

 ##### Benchmarks.md
 - First exemplary simple tests with animations of the wave propagation.